Burnaby women's counselling

 Cognitive behavioural therapy (CBT)

-CBT can help individuals identify and challenge negative thought patterns.
-It can also help individuals challenge thinking traps.
+CBT can help women identify and challenge negative thought patterns.
+It can also help women challenge thinking traps.

 Dialectical behavioural therapy (DBT)

-DBT can help individuals with emotional regulation by learning skills to help them cope.
-It can also help individuals learn strategies to help them cope with distress tolerance.
+DBT can help women with emotional regulation by learning skills to help them cope.
+It can also help women learn strategies to help them cope with distress tolerance.

 Eye movement desensitization and reprocessing (EDMR)

-EMDR can help individuals process traumatic and distressing experiences through bilateral stimulation.
+EMDR can help women process traumatic and distressing experiences through bilateral stimulation.
 Different to traditional talk therapy, EMDR involves processing each distressing experience until it is no longer distressing.

 Resources